Why Choose Cedars-Sinai Marina del Rey Hospital for Lumbar and Lumbosacral Fusion?

 Spinal fusion soothes pain by removing the stinging oscillations and allows the spinal nerves to function naturally.
 As a result, patients rediscover the comfort of a normal life and the joy of moving without pain.

-Marina Del Rey Hospital performs spinal fusion only in cases where other treatments—such as painkillers, physiotherapy, massage, etc.—do not provide any pain relief.
+Cedars-Sinai Marina del Rey Hospital performs spinal fusion only in cases where other treatments—such as painkillers, physiotherapy, massage, etc.—do not provide any pain relief.

 Lumbar and lumbosacral fusion of the posterior column starts with a medical evaluation.
 Our experienced neurosurgeons will examine the patient and prescribe a series of tests, which could include: